 Mr. Patrick Waters

-Connecticut native Patrick T. Waters (B.M.
+Patrick T. Waters, tenor, (B.M.
 Manhattan School of Music; M.S.M.
-Boston University), tenor, has enjoyed a diverse musical background in his young life, holding degrees in composition, conducting and sacred music, along with studies in piano and vocal performance.
+Boston University) holds degrees in composition, conducting and sacred music, with additional studies in piano and vocal performance.
 Mr. Waters has studied conducting with Dr. Ann Howard Jones, Bruce Hangen, Robert Isaacs, and Paul Brantley, and has worked in master classes with John Alexander, Jane Glover, Frank Nemhauser, and Kathy Saltzman Romey.
 He has completed coursework pursuing the Performance Diploma in voice at Boston University, studying under James Demler.
 He has participated in the Berkshire Choral Festival since 2006, first as a conducting apprentice, later joining the faculty as staff instructor; in 2009, he was a featured soloist in the Festival’s performance of Rachmaninoff’s All-Night Vigil.
 He joined the Festival’s 2014 season as tenor faculty at its Winter Park, FL, venue.